What Happens After You Win The Lottery?

 John McMahon

-Back in early 2019, an inner-Sydney mother took home what was the biggest Powerball jackpot ever ($107 million) and was informed by NSW Lotteries of the news on the phone.
+Back in early 2019, an inner-Sydney mother took home what was then the biggest Powerball jackpot ever ($107 million) and was informed by NSW Lotteries of the news on the phone.

 The prospect sounds f***ing awesome, doesn’t it… but what happens after you win the lottery?